Many of the tools you use on the SCU campuses on a daily basis can also support working remotely, but read the fine print below.

 Group Chat in Google

-- To keep in touch across departments or project teams, you can set up a group chat in Gmail.
+- To keep in touch across departments or project teams, you can set up a Google Chat group.

 - Do not download and store work files onto your home computer.
 Instead, access them via Google Drive or Network Drives (see those entries for more information about using these resources)

 - If you share the computer with family members, do not keep browser windows to your SCU Email, Drive, Workday, or other application open for others to view.
 Close and Log Out of the application before others use the computer